Sonaza/PlayedTime/README.md

 To be written.

 ## Dependencies
-PlayedTime uses Ace3, LibQTip and LibDataBroker which are included in the /libs directory.
+PlayedTime uses Ace3, LibQTip, LibRealmInfo and LibDataBroker which are included in the /libs directory.